How to Fix Rack rail not sliding on Bosch SHSM63W55N (300 Series)

 Step 1

-Pull the upper rack all the way out and inspect all four rack wheels (two on each side) for cracks or flat spots, because a damaged wheel causes the rack to tilt unevenly and bind against the rail rather than rolling smoothly.
-Grip each wheel and try to wobble it — a cracked wheel will feel loose or visibly deformed.
-To replace a faulty wheel, snap the old one off its mounting post and press the new one firmly until it clicks into place; no tools are required.
+Start by pulling the upper rack all the way out and inspecting all four rack wheels (two on each side) for cracks or flat spots.
+A damaged wheel can cause the rack to tilt unevenly and bind against the rail instead of rolling smoothly.
+Grip each wheel and try to wobble it — a cracked wheel will feel loose or look deformed.
+Replacing a faulty wheel is simple: snap the old one off its mounting post and press the new one firmly until it clicks into place; no tools are needed.

 Step 2

-With the rack removed, visually inspect the full length of both rail channels along the tub interior for debris, detergent buildup, or fragments of broken wheel plastic, because any obstruction in the channel will catch the wheels mid-slide and stop the rack dead.
+With the rack removed, visually inspect both rail channels along the tub interior for debris, detergent buildup, or fragments of broken wheel plastic.
+Any obstruction in the channel can catch the wheels mid-slide and stop the rack.
 Wipe each channel thoroughly with a soft damp cloth, reaching all the way to the back wall.
-Pro tip: a flashlight makes it much easier to spot small plastic fragments lodged at the rear of the channel.
+A flashlight can help spot small fragments lodged at the rear of the channel.

 Step 3

-Locate the height adjuster on the side of the upper rack — it is either a lever you push or a button you press — and check that it moves freely and holds its position, because a broken adjuster can lock the rack at the wrong height and cause it to scrape the tub or bind against the upper spray arm.
-Try shifting the adjuster through both height positions; if it feels loose, snaps off, or fails to hold, the adjuster assembly needs to be replaced before the rack will operate correctly.
+Locate the height adjuster on the side of the upper rack — it’s either a lever or a button.
+Check that it moves freely and holds its position.
+A broken adjuster can lock the rack at the wrong height, causing it to scrape the tub or bind against the upper spray arm.
+Shift the adjuster through both height positions; if it feels loose, snaps off, or fails to hold, replace the adjuster assembly before the rack will operate correctly.
 Replacement adjusters are rack-specific, so confirm the part number against your SHSM63W55N before ordering.

 Step 4

-If the rack rolls but still feels stiff or produces a binding-then-catching sensation, the rails are likely dry and need lubrication.
-Apply a light, even coat of food-safe silicone spray along the full length of both rail channels, then wipe away any excess so it does not pool at the bottom of the tub.
-Important: never use WD-40, cooking oil, or any petroleum-based lubricant, as these degrade over time, attract grime, and are not safe for contact with dishwasher water and dishes.
+If the rack rolls but feels stiff or produces a binding sensation, the rails might need lubrication.
+Apply a light, even coat of food-safe silicone spray along both rail channels, then wipe away any excess to prevent pooling at the bottom of the tub.
+Important: never use WD-40, cooking oil, or any petroleum-based lubricant, as these can degrade over time, attract grime, and are not safe for contact with dishwasher water and dishes.

 Step 5